Chyeranovskii BICh-16

 The Chyeranovskii BICh-16 (or sometimes Cheranovsky BICh-16) is an experimental Soviet man-powered ornithopter designed and built by Boris Ivanovich Cheranovsky.
 The BiCH-16 was a wooden construction tailless design with a braced skid landing gear and the wings moved by pedals.
 It was first flown by R.A.
 Pischuchev as a glider after launch by cable but it was unstable and re-built a number of times before being abandoned in 1938.

+Design

+The BICh-16 glider ornithopter was designed as a "flying wing".
+The left and right wing are movable and connected by hinges.
+The outer ends of the wing spars are hinged to the spars of the propeller blades.
+The trailing edge of the wing has the elevator and ailerons.
+The centre of the structure has a landing-spring ski at the bottom and a small keel at the rear.
+To fly, the pilot stood upright on the ski, then strapped down with his hands in the controls.
+The wing flapping movements were performed by leg power by crouching and then straightening out.
+The Bich-16 was included in the 1934 plan of the Main Department of Aircraft Design, and it was produced at aircraft plant No.39 in December of that year.